koka-lang/koka/doc/spec/tour.kk.md

   hello()
 ```

-Intuitively, we can view the handler `with fun emit` as a dynamic binding of the function `emit`
+Intuitively, we can view the handler `with fun emit` as a (statically typed) dynamic binding
-over the rest of the scope.
+of the function `emit` over the rest of the scope.

 [Read more about effect handlers &adown;][#sec-handlers]
 {.learn}